FDC™ 99.6% Pure Oxalic Acid Powder | Cry GSO

-#1 All-Natural, Bleaching Agent Used for Wood, Rust, Quartz, Pool Stains & Hundreds of Other Uses!
+#1 All-Natural, Bleaching Agent Used for Wood, Rust, Quartz, Pool Stains, and Hundreds of Other Uses!

 Oxalic acid is an essential household chemical that can be used, like many acids, as a cleaner.
 For example, use 99.6% Pure Oxalic Acid as a rust remover, cleaning agent, wood stain lifter, bleaching agent, etc. Oxalic acid is a natural component of plants and vegetables (such as buckwheat and rhubarb) and is available for purchase in powdered form.
 Oxalic powder should be mixed with water to turn into Oxalic acid.
-At high doses, Oxalic acid is dangerous, but at moderate doses, it's safe in various applications and products.
+Oxalic Acid can become dangerous if used in high doses.
+Use moderately to ensure safe and effective application.

 - 99.6% PURE OXALIC ACID POWDER